Experiences of the Soul: On William Somerset Maugham’s Far Eastern Writings

 This passage is a perfect example of Orientalist writing.
 The opulent, exuberant, and mysterious Oliver Haddo comes to embody the fabled East, which seduces Margaret, an innocent maiden who would otherwise be destined to an ordinary, boring bourgeois life as the wife of a famous surgeon.
 In the book, Maugham let it be understood that Haddo does really have magical powers, but one cannot avoid thinking how much stronger and more relatable the writer’s message might have been if the ‘magician’ had managed to seduce the girl simply using the leverage of her fascination with the East.

-A few years later, in Of Human Bondage (1915), the protagonist Philip Carey, a young student of medicine clearly modelled on Maugham himself, dreams of travelling to the East as soon as his training is over: ‘As soon as I’ve got through my hospital appointments, I shall get a ship; I want to got to the East— the Malay Archipelago, Siam, China, and all that sort of thing—and then I shall take odd jobs.
+A few years later, in Of Human Bondage (1915), the protagonist Philip Carey, a young student of medicine clearly modelled on Maugham himself, dreams of travelling to the East as soon as his training is over: ‘As soon as I’ve got through my hospital appointments, I shall get a ship; I want to go to the East— the Malay Archipelago, Siam, China, and all that sort of thing—and then I shall take odd jobs.
 Something always comes along—cholera duty in India and things like that.
 I want to go from place to place.
 I want to see the world.
 The only way a poor man can do that is by going in for the medical’ (Maugham 2000d, 356).
 This is how Carey/Maugham imagined the East: ‘He wanted to go to the East; and his fancy was rich with pictures of Bangkok and Shanghai, and the ports of Japan: he pictured to himself palm-trees and skies blue and hot, dark-skinned people, pagodas; the scents of the Orient intoxicated his nostrils.
 His heart beat with passionate desire for the beauty and the strangeness of the world’ (Maugham 2000d, 537).
 Although the dream of Asia appears only in these two passages in the whole novel, Philip’s story in Of Human Bondage can also be read as a tale of fascination with the exotic, which leads him to live in an imaginary future and let the present flow by.
-In this disgruntlement with the ordinariness of bourgeois life, Philip’s character presents significant assonances with that of Margaret in The Magician.
+In this disgruntlement with the ordinariness of bourgeois life, Philip’s character presents significant assonances with those of Margaret in The Magician.
 However, while Margaret succumbs to her tragic destiny, Philip never visits the East and, in the final pages of the book, we find him giving up for good on this dream to start a family.
 This decision to set aside his wanderlust and settle down in England assumes the character of an epiphany:

 What did he care for Spain and its cities, Cordova, Toledo, Leòn; what to him were the pagodas of Burma and the lagoons of South Sea Islands?
 America was here and now.
 It seemed to him that all his life he had followed the ideals that other people, by their words or their writings, had instilled into him, and never the desires of his own heart.
 Always his course had been swayed by what he thought he should do and never by what he wanted with his whole soul to do.
 (Maugham 2000d, 699)